Ash Community Speaker Series—Building Resilience after Disaster: Lessons from Florida and Japan

 DATE & TIME: Friday, May 3, 2019, 12:00pm to 1:00pm

-LOCATION: Ash Center Foyer, Suite 200 North, 124 Mount Auburn St., Floor 2, Suite 200N
+LOCATION: Ash Center Foyer, 124 Mount Auburn St., Floor 2, Suite 200N

 The Ash Community Speaker Series features discussions with students, faculty, fellows, and alumni whose research or other academic work is supported by the Ash Center.
 The series is a forum to discuss new ideas, innovative work, and ongoing projects that are related to the Ash Center's mission to make the world a better place by advancing excellence and innovation in governance and public policy through research, education, and public discussion.

 Crisis Leadership in Extreme Times: A Discussion with Joe Pfeifer

 DATE & TIME: Thursday, April 11, 2019, 4:30-6:00 PM